Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Discussion and Summary

 \section{Discussion and Summary}

 In summary, we have presented a thorough study of the transient collapse of the Kondo insulator and documentation of the melting Kondo energy gap, by applying an ultrafast laser field.
 We were able to track electric and optical response in real time.
 Importantly, knowledge of the trajectory of recolliding doublon-holon pair links photon energy to the effective band dispersion, is close agreement with the energy-momentum resolved electronic structures.
-Our findings have implications well beyond the specific model, which can impact the non-linear dynamics of charge carriers in complex materials such as heavy-fermion systems in which several degrees of freedom play a critical role.
-Although, in this paper, we have focused on the special case that the starting equilibrium phase is a Kondo insulator (at the half-filling of conduction electrons), we expect a similar laser pulse field driven Kondo coherence collapse also occurs in a Kondo metal (with non-half-filled conductions).
-On the one hand, the fundamental many-body dynamics obtained here also sheds lights on high-dimensional strongly-correlated $f$-electron systems.
-On the other hand, we believe the results reported in this work will stimulate experimental realization of one-dimensional heavy-fermi systems (e.g. CeCo$_2$Ga$_8$~\cite{LWang2017}) for the study of nonequilibrium many-body dynamics.
+Thus, our results show that, in the heavy-fermion systems the breakdown of Kondo insulator (collapse of local Kondo singlet) can be inspected by the ultrafast dynamics such as HHG.